Victims of forced displacement face significant obstacles in accessing the protection guaranteed to them under international law.

 Therefore, our teams not only assist others in their native languages but are also the best ones to deeply understand and empathise with other refugees’ situations.

-Our teams receive specialised training by the UNHCR on protection and integration mechanisms to strengthen their impact.
+Our teams receive specialised training sessions by UNHCR, Vluchtelingenwerk Vlaanderen, and other organizations to strengthen their impact.

 Trained